guiril/weather-forecast/README.md

 ## Technologies Practiced

-- Uses Vite to build a Vue 3 project and utilizes the Composition API for development..
+- Uses Vite to build a Vue 3 project and utilizes the Composition API for development.
+- Utilizes Pinia for state management.
 - Uses TypeScript for type checking.
 - Uses the Pug template language.
 - Utilizes Tailwind CSS for UI development and responsive design.